 As with the LCD screen, however, it’s not a deal breaker and, for me personally, is a minor and mostly insignificant downside.

-If you’ve horribly overexposed your image, the viewfinder will show you that, along with a perfectly places histogram.
+If you’ve horribly overexposed your image, the viewfinder will show you that, along with a perfectly placed histogram.

 I never had the courage to shoot in full manual mode when I owned a DSLR, but now with an electronic viewfinder, it’s a breeze.
 I know exactly what I’m going to get.

-Yes, the battery drains incredibly fast, and this was the biggest shock when moving over from a DSLR many years ago.
+So uhh, the battery drains incredibly fast, and this was the biggest shock when I moved over from a DSLR many years ago.